TRaSH-Guides/Guides/includes/sqp/1-4k-qp-settings.md

 !!! info "<sup>(*1*)</sup> If you're limited to public indexers, don't have access to top-tier indexers, or are searching for content that is more rare, you might want to lower the `Minimum Custom Format Score` to 10."

-??? success "example - [CLICK TO EXPAND]"
+??? success "example - [Click to show/hide]"
     ![!Quality Profile Settings](/SQP/images/1-4k-qp-settings.png)

     !!! warning